| Y |

 - the scene in which Sherlock's love

-interest Elizabeth Hardy (Sophie Ward) blocks a bullet intended for
+interest Elizabeth Hardy (Sophie Ward) blocked a bullet intended for

 - also the back-story acquisitions of Holmes'